bouvet-apps/securitytxt/README.md

 ## Changelog

 ### 2.2.0
+* Added textarea option.
+Enables the use of PGP-signed security.txt
+* Added input fields for comments, preferred language and option to display canonical URLs
+* Removed external signature input field
 * Update for gradle to 8.3
 * Update for maven from to maven-publish

 ### 2.1.0
 * Support for "Expires" field